 Improving soil quality and manual weed control (hand pulling and digging) are the first choice in managing weeds.
-Herbicides are used as a last resort when these other methods are not reliable or feasible enough to meet legal requirements and parkland standards.
+Herbicides are used as a last resort when these other methods are not reliable or feasible enough to meet provincial requirements and parkland standards.

 Mosquito control focuses on monitoring and treating mosquitoes in the larval stage in standing water bodies.

 Techniques and Standards

 Evaluations of new systems, techniques, products, and biological controls help to steer the continual improvement of IPM programs and reduce conventional pesticide use.
-In situations where pesticide use is absolutely necessary, treatments are applied by certified pesticide applicators who follow federal and provincial legislation.
+In situations where pesticide use is deemed necessary, treatments are applied by certified pesticide applicators who follow federal and provincial legislation.
 Beyond these legislations, the pesticide applicators also follow best the practices outlined in the City’s IPM policy.
 Only products approved by Health Canada are used.

-In addition to these efforts, the City offers programs where citizens can apply for restricted pesticide use and find detailed information on current spraying activities:
+In addition to these efforts, the City offers programs where citizens can apply for increased restrictions on pesticide use and find detailed information on current spraying activities:

 Spray-line – Citizens can call 780-423-1378 directly or call 311 and ask for the Spray-line to get daily updated, detailed information on any current spraying activities on City lands (April – October).

 Tips to reduce pesticide use in the backyard can be found on the City’s Good Growing Neighbours web page.
 For seasonal information on the City's Pest Management Programs please see the current Weed and Other Pest Management Programs information sheet.